-Neon is a high-level, statically typed, imperative programming language intended for teaching and learning the craft of programming.
-Its design borrows features from many popular languages, yet carefully avoids common errors encountered by beginning programmers.
+Neon is a high-level, statically typed, garbage collected, imperative programming language intended for teaching and learning the craft of programming.
+Its design borrows features from many popular languages, yet carefully avoids common errors encountered by beginning programmers in other languages.

-Neon does, however, have features that can make learning programming fun.
-Neon has standard libraries for graphics, sound, text mode interfaces (curses), networking, and more.
+Neon also has features that can make learning programming practical and fun.
+There are standard libraries for graphics, sound, text mode interfaces (curses), networking, and more.
 The graphics and sound libraries recall the early days of the Apple ][ and Commodore 64.
 The curses interface provides interactive text mode capability.
 The ability to link to external libraries and to call external functions opens up a wide variety of possibilities.
+A well-defined extension interface supports third party library integration.

 There are a variety of samples which demonstrate the capabilities of Neon.